bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 ## Transaction Sizes

-A blockchain that processes 100,000 transactions every second generates a lot of data.
+A block chain that processes 100,000 transactions every second generates a lot of data.
 The average size of a transaction on competing networks, such as Ripple and Bitcoin, is about 250 bytes.
 A similar transaction on BitShares averages just 100 bytes.
 In other words, competing systems require 2.5 times the bandwidth to propagate the same number of transactions.
 Assuming a gigabit connection to the internet, it would take about 0.1 seconds just to transfer a block containing 100,000 transactions.
 Competing networks would require 0.25 seconds.
-After latency and multiple hops on a P2P network are factored in, it becomes clear that transaction size directly impacts the block interval, and therefore the confirmation latency.
+After latency and multiple hops on a peer-to-peer network are factored in, it becomes clear that transaction size directly impacts the block interval, and therefore the confirmation latency.

 Transaction sizes are often an indication of the amount of data the CPU must process in its critical path.
 Therefore, they serve as an indication of how soon the single threaded performance of a CPU will be hit.